Yellow Fever

 A person seeking to enter the Republic of South Africa may be required to produce an international health certificate containing details of vaccination.

-Immunization for yellow fever is a requirement if the journey starts or entails passing through the yellow fever belt of Africa or South America.
-The following countries fall within the belt:
+Immunization for yellow fever is a requirement if the journey starts or entails passing through the yellow fever belt of Africa or Central and South America.

 Africa